If you are reading this, I’m guessing you—or someone close to you—has multiple myeloma. I’m so sorry!

 And while most of these aren’t “life and death” decisions, they could very well effect your quality of life for years to come.
 So what to do?
 Raise your multiple myeloma IQ!

 So let’s get started.
 Here are two articles I wrote at the end of 2010 which should help.
-Please note I intentionally highlighted them in maroon–the official color representing multiple myeloma:
+Please note I intentionally highlighted them in burgundy–the official color representing multiple myeloma:

 Tips To Raise Your Multiple Myeloma IQ